 The Ruined Abbey at Painshill, Cobham, United Kingdom

 Game of Thrones fans, this one’s for you.
 According to Teal Nicholson of LLG Events, The Ruined Abbey at Painshill Park blends the drama of a stunning castle wedding with the feeling of being in the remote wilderness.
 “It combines a castle, vintage gothic architecture, and this truly haunting beauty alongside perfectly-manicured greens,” she says.

-Painshill Park, an 18th-century landscape garden in the Surrey countryside also features a Gothic temple, Chinese bridge, crystal grotto, Turkish tent, vineyard, and walled garden.
+Painshill Park, an 18th-century landscape garden in the Surrey countryside also features a Gothic temple, an open-spandrel bridge, crystal grotto, grand tent, vineyard, and walled garden.
 This is definitely a space that will take you around the world and through history as you meander to take wedding photos.
 “It’s an incredible location for an eccentrically inclined couple that wants a space that’s a little different,” says Nicholson.

 Cowley Manor, The Cotswolds, United Kingdom